Dvorachek/Youtube-Classification/README.md

 See report PDF for more information
 ## How To Use
 Clone the repo and then extract **filteredset.7z** from the datasets folder and move it into the same location as *run_tests.py*.
-NaiveBayes_classification.py, SVM_classificaion.py and shuffle_balance.py must be in the same directory as run_tests.py.

 Type python3 run_tests.py to execute.